 Dogfooding and False Assumptions

 There is an industry term for this kind of misguided marketing effort: dogfooding.
 The term originated from early computer product testing, when products were developed internally by having company employees test each new iteration (i.e., eating our own dogfood).
-The term has evolved to mean assuming falsely that the designers of a product are the same as the end user—the people for whom the product is ultimately being sold to.
+The term has evolved to mean assuming falsely that the designers of a product are the same as the end user—the people to whom the product is ultimately being sold.
 Dogfooding embeds all kinds of inherent biases built on a false consensus.
 It also encourages designers to ignore or disclaim a need for research, or even deny what research tells them.

 Research and account planning can help design teams by setting objectives and guiding us toward the desired outcomes.
 A clear, precise creative brief can help ad agency creative people pursue ideas that fit the audience, even if those ideas feel “wrong” to the designer.
 Make sure your agency uses all the tools available to rein in personal biases and enthusiasms, and keep the customer top of mind, always.
 We are not the customer, but we can learn to walk in their shoes to build successful, on-target campaigns.